max-d/uda-dissertation/README.md

 ## Quick Start
 1. Clone the repository and create a Python 3.11 environment.
-2. Install required libraries from `environment.yml` or `requirements.txt`.
+2. Upload noteooks to Google Collab or another Jupiter Notebook environment.
-3. Launch JupyterLab and run the notebooks in ascending order to reproduce the pipeline.
+3. Run notebooks in enumerated order

 ## Licence & Data Use
 All code is released under the MIT Licence.